outline/outline/frontend/static/flatpages/api.markdown

 # Atlas API

+_Our API is currently in beta and we might make minor adjustments._

 ## Making requests

-Atlas' API follows JSON RPC style convention where each API endpoint is a method on `https://www.beautifulatlas.com/api/<METHOD>`.
-Each request needs to be made using HTTPS.
+Atlas' API follows JSON RPC style conventions where each API endpoint is a method on `https://www.beautifulatlas.com/api/<METHOD>`.
+Each request needs to be made using HTTPS and both `GET` and `POST` (recommended) methods are supported.

-Each method can be called with either `GET` or `POST` (recommended).
 For `GET` requests query string parameters are expected (e.g. `/api/document.info?id=...&token=...`).
 When making `POST` requests, request parameters are parsed depending on `Content-Type` header.
 To make a call using JSON payload, one must pass `Content-Type: application/json` header:

 ```shell
 curl 'https://www.beautifulatlas.com/api/documents.info?id=atlas-api-NTpezNwhUP'\